Walk - Stepper Point from Trevone

 Coswarth House

-A beautifully furnished boutique hotel in a listed building with breakfast served at Rick Stein's Cafe.
+A beautifully furnished boutique hotel in a listed building with breakfast served at Rick Stein's Bistro.
 Each room has a luxury bathroom.

 Dennis Cove Campsite